 Get lost in the medina of Marrakesh.
 Parkerspics/Shutterstock

 Ah, Morocco in spring: almond blossom blooming and hillsides green.
 Temperatures in the lowland are sitting happily at around 25°C (77°F) – just right for city wandering – and in the highlands it’s a little cooler making it pleasant for hikes.
 First, head for marvelous Marrakesh.
-Get swept up with the snake-charmers, orange juicers and acrobats thronging the sprawling Djemaa El Fna square (where every night feels like a festival); barter for spices, scarves and babouches (slippers) in the medina’s souks; and admire the heady mix, from exquisite Islamic architecture to the Jewish district to leafy Ville Nouvelle.
-Marrakesh is a good place for the peckish, too: eat traditional tagines and modern Moroccan-with-a-twist, or take a food tour.
+Get swept up with the snake-charmers, orange juicers and acrobats thronging the sprawling Djemaa El Fna square (where every night feels like a festival); barter for spices, scarves and babouches (slippers) in the medina’s souqs; and admire the heady mix, from exquisite Islamic architecture to the Jewish district to leafy Ville Nouvelle.
+Marrakesh is also a great place for the food lovers, too: eat traditional tagines and modern Moroccan-with-a-twist, or take a food tour.
 Then make a break for the Atlas Mountains.
-Morocco’s mightiest peaks (including 4167m/13,671ft Jebel Toubkal, highest of all) are within easy reach, and flush with wildflowers at this time.
-Take a hike and immerse yourself in Amazigh (Berber) culture.
+Morocco’s mightiest peaks (including 4167m/13,671ft Jebel Toubkal, the highest of all) are within easy reach, and flush with wildflowers at this time.
+Take a hike and immerse yourself in Amazigh culture.

-Planning tip: Consider starting your visit to Marrakesh with a tour to help orientate yourself within the confusing medina and to pick up some shopping/restaurant tips.
+Planning tip: Consider starting your visit to Marrakesh with a tour to help orientate yourself within the medina and to pick up some shopping and restaurant tips.

 A wooden flight of wine glasses with tasting measures of white wine in them